 If there's one thing that IT Pros have to deal with, it's problematic users.
 There will always be that one user - or five - who stops you in the hallway.
-"I can't print", "Can you reset my password?" or "I spilled coffee on my laptop" are all part the SysAdmin's daily torture.
+"I can't print", "Can you reset my password?", "We have a new team member starting Monday morning" or "I spilled coffee on my laptop" are all part the SysAdmin's daily torture.
 But it doesn't end here.
 After an entire day of fixing issues, they can go home... to fix more computer problems.

 It's hard for SysAdmins to save the day for everyone at the same time.
 As a user, the issue you experience is as urgent as the next person's.
 The flood of tickets, emails, and calls when something needs an urgent fix can be overwhelming.
 A quick heads up: they have other tasks on their plate.